 Objective of the Contract

-The Contractor shall carry out Technical and Engineering Support for maintaining and enhancing nuclear safety and operation reliability and efficiency of functioning BNPP-1 as well as at new NPP Units with WWER-1000 /1200 designing, construction and operation.
+The Contractor shall carry out Technical and Engineering Support for maintaining and enhancing nuclear safety and reliability and efficiency of BNPP-1 operation as well as at new NPP Units with WWER-1000 /1200 designing, construction and operation.

 Subject of the Contract

-The Contractor undertakes to perform the works and render the following services under the present Contract and as per the Principal’s request:
+The Contractor undertakes to perform the works and render the following Services under the present Contract and as per the Principal’s request:

-technical support for operation of BNPP Power Unit No.1 with reactor plant WWER;
+Technical Support for operation of BNPP Power Unit No.1 with reactor plant WWER;

-engineering services, including, but not limited to, the services on BNPP-1 operation, maintenance and repair (hereinafter referred to as the Services);
+Engineering Services, including, but not limited to, the Services on BNPP-1 operation, maintenance and repair (hereinafter referred to as the Services);

+Technical Support and Engineering Services for modernization of BNPP-1

-organizational support in establishing TAVANA Co. company;
+Technical Support and organizational support to TAVANA Co. company;

-technical support and consulting at new NPP Units with WWER-1000(1200) designing, construction and operation.
+Technical Support and Consulting at new NPP Units with WWER-1000/1200 designing, construction and operation.

 The Principal undertakes to accept and pay the performed works and rendered services under provisions of the present Contract.

-The subject of the present Contract is rendering Engineering and Technical Support by the Contractor to the Principal for safe, reliable and efficient operation of the BNPP-1 and provision of rendering Services associated with including, but not limited to, operation, maintenance, repair and upgrading of BNPP-1 (hereinafter referred to as “Services”) to the principal and assistance to establish TAVANA Co.

-Scope of services
+Scope of Services

 The non-limited list of areas of the Contractor’s Services is as follows: